-Where you are starting to raise seed capital via convertible notes, bridge rounds, etc but are not yet at Series A.
+For the purposes of this guide, we are defining seed stage as when you are starting to raise seed capital via convertible notes, bridge rounds, etc but are not yet at Series A.

 This stage is where CEOs start to pay more attention to their cap table, largely because potential investors are asking to see it.
 When looking at your cap table a seed-stage or ‘angel’ investor is looking out for: